SciML/ModelingToolkitCourse/docs/src/lectures/lecture3.md

 Now why is dense output important?
 When we were using a non-adaptive scheme, we could know where our step points would be.
 For example, if we wanted values of the solution output at {1/2, 1, 3/2, ...}, we could simply set ``h=1/2`` and receive these values.
 If the error was too high, we could simply re-compute the solution with ``h=1/4``, or any other integer divisor of our desired outputs.

-However, once we move to an adaptive scheme, we cannot guarentee to the user that the method will step to specific points.
+However, once we move to an adaptive scheme, we cannot guarantee to the user that the method will step to specific points.
 We can either do two things:

 1. Always take the minimum of the desired ``h`` and the distance to the next saving point.
 Since decreasing ``h`` decreases the error, this thus enforces that the TOL is satisfied, though it may be overly conservative in many situations.
 2. We take steps using the desired ``h`` and at the end of each step, use the embedded dense output scheme in order to compute the values at save points desired by the user.